ariannedee/intro-to-python-2ed/README.md

 ### 2. Install Python 3

+This course requires Python 3.6 or higher to run all the examples.
+The video uses Python 3.13.

 **Note:** There are video instructions in Lesson 1.1

 You can reference this [Real Python tutorial](https://realpython.com/installing-python)